 Play food is great for language and learning.
-Toddler also LOVE handling food, which they see on a daily basis, all by themselves.
-I like the set in particular for the cutting action.
+Toddlers also LOVE handling food, which they see on a daily basis, all by themselves.
+I like this set in particular for the cutting action.
 You can introduce abstract concepts such as half, cut, and counting.
 Also, it is just really cool!

 Works On:Vocabulary, Matching, Colors, Counting, First Words (eat, cut)

 Some children are natural late talkers and you have nothing to worry about.
-If you are concerned, learn about our eBook.
-The strategies outlined in this book has been helping children for years to start talking and listening!
+If you want to know more about that, start here - Late Talker or Late Bloomer?

 If your child is a late talker, check out Toddler Talk 2.0!